WooMinecraft/WooMinecraft/README.md

 # For security purposes, you MUST NOT leave this empty.
 key: ""

+# Allowed words the player need to be on to run the commands.
+# Disabled by default!
+# whitelist-worlds:
+#  - world

 # Set to true in order to toggle debug information
 debug: false
 ```